 And then let’s take it one step further: If the corporation distributes the leftover $660,000 to shareholders, the shareholders will pay another income tax.
 Most taxpayers by the way will pay a 15% tax rate on this money, so that would another $99,000 in income taxes and about $561,000 in leftover after tax profit.

-Probably a regular corporation paying a 50%-ish tax rate should elect to be treated as an S corporation.
-As an S corporation, no corporation income tax would be levied.
-And when the income gets allocated to individual shareholders active in the business, they will probably pay a maximum rate of 40%.
-So that would mean around $400,000 in income taxes and then about $600,000 in leftover after tax profit.
+You’ll read no editorializing here about whether it’s fair or not to tax these small business corporations at, essentially, a 63% tax rate.
+However, it’s rather self-evident such a corporation should probably elect to be treated as an S corporation.
+As an S corporation, no corporate income tax would be levied.
+And when the income gets allocated to individual shareholders, they will probably pay a maximum rate of 40% to 44%.
+So that would mean around $400,000 to $440,000 in income taxes and then about $600,000 in leftover after tax profit.